-Complete Indicator Profile of Obesity - Children (Grades K-8) (HA2020 Leading Health Indicator: 5Bii)
+Complete Health Indicator Report of Obesity - Children (Grades K-8) (HA2020 Leading Health Indicator: 5Bii)

 NumeratorStudents whose height and weight were measured in Kindergarten, 1st, 3rd, 5th, and 7th grades in participating school districts with sex- and age-specific BMIs from the 95th percentile and above.